mediasp/confuse/README.md

 However, beware of adding an item at the top level with the same name.

+# Types

+You can specify the type of a configuration item.

+    config = Confuse.config do |conf|
+      conf.add_item :foo, :type => Fixnum
+    end

+This will ensure that any value is converted to the correct class when asked for, or an error raised if it is the wrong type and it can't be converted.

+If a default is given, the type will be derived from the class of the default, unless the default is a Proc.

+The following types are supported:
+- String
+- Fixnum
+- Float
+- Array
+- :bool (a special case, because TrueClass and FalseClass do not share a unique common ancestor.)

+Arrays can be used in sources that don't support arrays by supplying a comma separated list.

+If you wish to add support for another type, or even custom types.
+You can register your own types if you wish:

+    Confuse::Converter.register <type> do |item|
+      ...
+    end

+The type can be anything, but it can only be derived from the default if a class is used.

 # Check

 If you want to make sure all your configuration items are in place before